-The Goliath Technical Report and Updated Resource Estimate for the Goliath Gold Project, dated effective August 28, 2015 and filed on SEDAR on Oct.
-9, 2015, was undertaken by David Burga, P.Geo, Jarita Barry, P.Geo, Alfred Hayden, P.Eng, Richard Sutcliffe, PGeo., Ph.D., Yungang Wu, P.Geo., Eugene Puritch, P.Eng. and Antoine Yassa, P.Geo. of P&E Mining Consultants Inc. of Brampton, Ontario, all independent Qualified Persons in terms of NI43-101, from information and data supplied by Treasury Metals, and Paul Dunbar, P.Geo, a consultant to the Company and who acts as the Company's chief geologist.
-The effective date of this resource estimate is August 28, 2015.
+The 2015 Resource Estimate, dated effective August 28, 2015 and filed on SEDAR on Oct.
+9, 2015, was undertaken are Eugene J. Puritch, P.Eng., President of P&E Mining Consultants Inc., Paul Dunbar, P.Geo, independent consultant, Yungang Wu, P.Geo, independent consultant, David Burga, P.Geo, independent consultant, Jarita Barry, P.Geo, independent consultant, Alfred S. Hayden, P.Eng, President of EHA Engineering Ltd., Antoine Yassa, P.Geo, independent consultant and Richard Sutcliffe, PhD, P.Geo, Vice-President, Geology of P&E Mining Consultants Inc. The authors are independent Qualified Person as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
 To the best knowledge of the Company, none of the foregoing persons, has any registered or beneficial interest, direct or indirect in any securities or other property of the Company or of any associates or affiliates of the Company, nor do they expect to receive or acquire any such interests.